vntmb/mnemonics/README.md

 # mnemonics
-Repository for mnemonics (the website)
+This is the repository for mnemonics (the website)

+## What is mnemonics?
+- mnemonics is the central place for all your memory aid needs